The Movement for Reform Judaism’s mission:

 We are a major supporter of Leo Baeck College where our rabbis and educators are trained.

-The Assembly of Reform Rabbis UK is the professional body that links all Reform rabbis and the Reform Beit Din deals with all matters requiring the religious court, status issues, conversion to Judaism, marriage, and divorce.
+The Assembly of Reform Rabbis and Cantors UK is the professional body that links all Reform clergy and the Reform Beit Din deals with all matters requiring the religious court, status issues, conversion to Judaism, marriage, and divorce.

 The Jewish Joint Burial Society provides funerals and burial arrangements for our members.